Frontline-Industrial-Software/home/readme.md

 ## Basic mathematics

-In a nutshell, we try to find better `duration` values for each task, with this and the `dependency relationships` we can determine and `start/end dates` of each task, we then can determine the `resource usage histogram` based on `duration, start/end dates`, with the `start/end dates` and `resource usage histogram` we can define various `loss functions` and use them to update the `duration` values.
+In a nutshell, we try to find better `duration` values for each task, with this and the `dependency relationships` we can determine and `start/end dates` of each task, we then can determine the `resource usage histogram` based on `duration, start/end dates`.
+Finally, with the `start/end dates` and `resource usage histogram` we can define various `loss functions` and use them to update the `duration` values.

 For more details, see [Basic Frontline mathematics.pdf](./Basic_Frontline_mathematics.pdf)